-- Air control set to "L" (low), operate blower speed control on "Low". - Air control set between "L" and "H" (low and high), operate blower speed control at desired setting.
+- Air control set to "L" (low), operate blower speed control on "Low".
+Failure to turn the blower to low may result in the unit going out. - Air control set between "L" and "H" (low and high), operate blower speed control at desired setting.